GenerGener/hashycat/README.md

 # read_wrangling
-Read Wrangling with hashycat.py
+Read Wrangling with hashycat.py :3

-# File Operations Script Tutorial (Version 12)
+# Tutorial (Version 12)

 ## Introduction

-This tutorial covers the usage of the File Operations Script (tutorial version 12; "hashycat.py" is current as of 2024-11-12), a powerful Python tool for splitting, concatenating, and hashing files with support for multiprocessing.
+This tutorial covers the usage of the file operations "hashycat.py" script (current as of 2024-11-12), a powerful Python tool for splitting, concatenating, and hashing files with support for multiprocessing.
 The script provides functionality for:

 - Splitting large files into smaller chunks
 - Concatenating multiple files